Qovery/documentation/website/docs/using-qovery/integration/continuous-integration/circle-ci.md

 1. Install the [Qovery CLI][docs.using-qovery.interface.cli].
 2. Generate an [API token][docs.using-qovery.interface.cli#generate-api-token].
 3. Set the environment variable `QOVERY_CLI_ACCESS_TOKEN` (`export QOVERY_CLI_ACCESS_TOKEN=your-api-token`) with your API token.
-4. You have turned off the [Qovery Auto Deployment][docs.using-qovery.configuration.environment#auto-deploy-environment] for your environment that you want to deploy manually.
+4. You have turned off the [Qovery Auto Deployment][docs.using-qovery.configuration.environment#auto-deploy] for your environment that you want to deploy manually.

 ## Jenkins Examples